 Don’t Throw Away the Stems

-If you decide to not make the chard pickle, use a splash of white wine in replace chard pickling liquid when cooking.
+If you decide to not make the chard pickle, use a splash of white wine to replace the chard pickling liquid while cooking.

 - Chard cooks very quickly as the leaves are very soft so it doesn’t need too much cooking.